timothyPeach/mahjongDataML-and-Bot/readme.md

 1) This bot is not generalized to play on all screen resolutions yet.
 That'll be done a bit later.
 I'm more concerned just about getting it to work very well on my own setup.

 2) Lots of ideas are not fully implemented yet.

+3) Below, it says we have not completed certain things, but I do have all three parts described below working together now.
 ===

 The bot (although the defense portion is still unfinished) will be broken into the following parts: